abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter10.md

 - costs (you will pay for all extra tools and their pricing model can't work for everyone)
 - help with postmortem to collect all evidence from Slack (or similar tool) to later documentation

-For postmortems:
+## Requirements for postmortems

-- there is important what you want from postmortems
+There is essential to know what you want from postmortems as a company.
+I prefer to look at postmortems as a way to improve internal processes and as learning materials for newcomers.

 - many of tooling are good to have written recoding what happened and how we improve things in the future
 - less tools really help with RCA and find important things about your incidents
 - you can look on postmortems as materials for learning new people and that is hardest to do it